nativefier/nativefier/API.md

 --inject <value>
 ```

-Allows you to inject javascript or css files.
+Allows you to inject JavaScript or CSS files.
 This command can be repeated multiple times to inject multiple files.

-_Note:_ The javascript file is loaded _after_ `DOMContentLoaded`, so you can assume the DOM is complete & available.
+_Note about JS injection:_ injected JS is loaded _after_ `DOMContentLoaded`, so you can assume the DOM is complete & available.

+_Note about CSS injection:_ to override existing CSS rules, you need to use the `!important` CSS keyword.
+Example: `#id_to_hide { display: none !important; }` , not just `#id_to_hide { display: none; }` .

 Example: